OgieBen/OkayDocs/README.md

 <img src="./images/pss-comm.png" alt="PSS Communication Screen" width="400" />

-If a secure communication was succcessfully established, **Okay** presents the authorization screen.
+If a secure communication channel was succcessfully established, **Okay** presents the authorization screen.

 Click the "OKAY" button to grant authorization.